Find your place in God’s unfolding story.

 Ancient Faith

-We believe in one God—Father, Son, and Holy Spirit—and confess the historic creeds.
-Our worship is rooted in two millennia of Christian tradition.
+We believe in one God—Father, Son, and Holy Spirit—and confess the historic creeds of the Christian faith.

 Scripture

-The Bible is foundational, read and proclaimed in worship.
-We hold that it contains all things necessary for salvation while also studying it with reverence and honest questions.
+The Bible is foundational.
+We hold it contains all things necessary for salvation while studying it with honest questions.

 Sacramental Life

-We encounter — and become more like — Christ in the Eucharist and enter the Church through Baptism—grace made tangible in bread, wine, and water.
+We encounter Christ in the Eucharist and enter the Church through Baptism—grace made tangible in bread, wine, and water.

 Radical Welcome

 All people bear God's image.
-We celebrate same-sex marriages, ordain LGBTQ+ clergy, and center marginalized voices.
+We celebrate same-sex marriages, ordain LGBTQ+ clergy, and welcome all to God's table.

 Justice Work